“Let’s go to the beach,” and protect yourself from the “levante”

 La Cala del Aceite

-Conil de la Frontera, south of Cadiz, on the road to Tarifa.
+In Conil de la Frontera, south of Cádiz, on the road to Tarifa.

-A series of coves known as Calas de Roche.
-Beware of the tides and the human tide.
-The frequent summer traffic jams between Conil and Barbate have always dissuaded us from trying them out.
+A series of coves known as the Calas de Roche.
+Watch out for the tides and the crowds.
+The frequent traffic jams in the summer between Conil and Barbate have always discouraged us from trying them out.

-One of them, Cala del Aceite, is one of the best options for enjoying the beach when the "levante" is blowing hard, thanks to the cliffs and its southerly orientation.
-It's a small beach near Cabo Roche, about 450 meters long.
+One of them, Cala del Aceite, is one of the best options for enjoying the beach when the “levante” is blowing strongly, thanks to the cliffs and its south-facing orientation.
+It is a small beach near Cabo Roche, about 450 meters long.

 🍀Did you know there are over 18 coves between Calas de Roche and Conil de la Frontera? ➽ CLICK on the link to discover them